mjforan/rm_motors_ros/README.md

 # Docker

-A [Docker configuration](docker/Dockerfile) is provided for ease of setup and deployment.
+A [Docker configuration](Dockerfile) is provided for ease of setup and deployment.
 There is also a dev container configuration for use with Visual Studio Code.

 ```
-docker build . -t mjforan/rm-motors-ros -f docker/Dockerfile --build-arg ROS_DISTRO=jazzy
+docker build . -t mjforan/rm-motors-ros:jazzy --build-arg ROS_DISTRO=jazzy
-docker run --rm -it --name rm_motors_ros --network host -e ROS_DOMAIN_ID -e RMW_IMPLEMENTATION mjforan/rm-motors-ros
+docker run --rm -it --name rm_motors_ros --network host -e ROS_DOMAIN_ID -e RMW_IMPLEMENTATION mjforan/rm-motors-ros:jazzy
 ```